Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sharing with Fox News Digital , this expert said that vitamin K, calcium and magnesium are good for bone health, vitamin C supports immune health, collagen production and brightens skin.

 Los Angeles-based registered dietitian Ilana Muhlstein agrees.
-You can get more than 50 percent of your daily value of vitamins C, A, and K in three cups of watercress, Muhlstein says.
+According to Muhlstein, you can get more than 50 percent of your daily value for vitamins C, A, and K in three cups of watercress.

 Watercress is rich in antioxidants, which can help reduce inflammation and oxidative stress – two major contributors to heart disease.
 It also contains compounds like beta-carotene, lutein and zeaxanthin, which support heart health and improve blood vessel function.